quat1024/incorporeal-3/README.md

 # Build information

-Ok so, this is by far the most cursed buildscript i've had the pleasure of messing with.

-See:
-* `buildSrc/src/main/kotlin/incorporeal.java-conventions.gradle.kts` for settings common to all artifacts
-* The other files in that folder, for settings common to Fabricness, Forgeness, or commonness
-* `(Common|Fabric|Forge)/build.gradle.kts` for settings relevant to "being a Botania addon"
-* `gradle.properties` for build variables like name and version number

-See `buildSrc/README.md` for more information.

-Keep in mind:
-* The ["xxx: Type by project" syntax](https://docs.gradle.org/current/userguide/kotlin_dsl.html#kotdsl:properties) plucks a value out of `gradle.properties`, I use this file for many project-wide properties including the Botania version and the loader versions.
-* I prefer to develop on Fabric first and fix Forge later.
+Keep in mind I prefer to develop on Fabric first and fix Forge later.

 Having weird build issues:
 * If `/build` cropped up again (not `/Fabric/build`, just `/build`), yeet it